 - special connections, such as when firms hire individuals due to their relationships or connections with a specific project or owner.

-Find out more about the policy changes by clicking here.
-Victor and CNA continue to partner with firms to help grow your professional practice, and the design and construction industry as a whole.
+Victor and CNA continue to partner with firms to help grow your professional practice and the design and construction industry as a whole.